Sigill/OggAlbumTagger/README.md

 OggAlbumTagger is an interactive command line tool that help you tag ogg files.
 As the name suggest, OggAlbumTagger is able to manage whole albums and compilations.

+## Why OggAlbumTagger

+I wanted a tool that would give me a full and easy access to all tags and would integrate some logic to quickly tag full albums.

+Current solutions were not satisfying enough to me:
+- No easy way to access non-standard tags.
+- No support for tags with multiple values.
+- No easy way to tag full albums.
+- Unwanted padding of numerical tags.
+- No consistency concerning the case on order of the tags (no, this is not some kind of OCD).

+Therefore, I wrote OggAlbumTagger.
+It is designed to fit my needs.
+But as you can see the "how to properly tag your music" section below, they are quite simple: I want my tags to be as concise as possible.
+But with a smart tagging strategy, it is possible to be quite efficient.

 ## Usage

     $ ogg-album-tagger [options] files|directories